The Digital Premodern

 Recent Medieval and Early Modern Dissertations: Completed

-- Kristen Aldebol (2014; now Lecturer at Clemson University) (English; Seeta Chaganti)
+- Kristen Aldebol (2014; now Lecturer at Clemson University) "Managing a Literate Laity: The Pilgrimage of the Life of Man in Fifteenth-Century England" (English; Seeta Chaganti)

 - Barbara Zimbalist (2013; now Assistant Professor of English at the University of Texas, El Paso) "Christ's Speech in Medieval Women's Visionary Texts" (English; Claire Waters)